 TC Energy collects, analyzes and evaluates site-specific environmental information in an effort to minimize any potential environmental effects.
 The assessment considers but is not limited to, soil, vegetation, wildlife, infrastructure and services, communities and their economies.
-There will be equipment on site for use in preparing the pipeline for decommissioning and for transporting required materials and personnel.
+Decommissioning activities will include personnel, vehicles and equipment on site.
 Appropriate measures to mitigate potential environmental effects related to decommissioning activities will be implemented.
-Physical decommissioning activities typically generate a certain amount of noise, however; all noise from abandonment activities will meet applicable limits set by the applicable regulator.
+Physical decommissioning activities typically generate a certain amount of noise, however; all noise from decommissioning activities will meet applicable limits set by the applicable regulator.